 However, you should not rely solely on the confidentiality agreement to protect your confidential information because once confidentiality is lost, it’s gone forever.
 Therefore, you should also take practical steps to protect the information as far as possible.

-Here are our seven top tips for protecting confidential information.
+Here are our seven top tips for protecting confidential information (in addition to entering into a confidentiality agreement!).

 1. Know who you are disclosing information to.